-In fact, car crashes are the leading cause of death in drivers ages 16-19.
-Anything that causes you to focus on it rather than on your driving is a distraction.
+Anything that causes you to turn your attention away from your driving is a distraction.
 This lethal distraction falls into three broad categories:

-Texting while driving is a combination of all three of these distractions types.
+Texting while driving is a combination of all three of these dangerous types of distractions.

 Consider this: if you take your eyes off the road for a mere five seconds while you're driving at 55 mph, your car travels the length of a football field in that time.
 That's a long distance to cover when you aren't looking where you're going.

-There are 46 states, along with Washington, D.C., which ban texting while driving.
-Besides being against the law, there are steps teens can take to help prevent any urge to use a cellphone behind the wheel.
+There are currently 48 states, along with Washington, D.C. that have banned texting while driving.
+Besides following your state’s distracted driving laws, there are steps teens can take to help prevent any urge to use a cellphone behind the wheel.

-- Use a hands-free device (if a call must be made or received.)
-While this is still distracting and risky behavior, both hands will stay on the wheel.
+Use a hands-free device (if a call must be made or received).
+While this is still a distracting and risky behavior, at least both hands will stay on the wheel.

-- Encourage your teen (and yourself, as well) to pull off to the side of the road if a cellphone must be handled (absolutely must respond to a text, GPS navigation tasks, etc.).
+Pull off to the side of the road if a cellphone must be handled (ex. responding to an emergency text, using your GPS).

-Parents can increase their teens' awareness of the importance of avoiding distractions when driving by being a role model for appropriate behavior behind the wheel.
-They can establish rules for using a cellphone in the car at an early age.
+There are some important steps parents can take to help their teens become better drivers.
+This includes increasing teens' awareness of the importance of avoiding distractions when driving by modeling appropriate behavior behind the wheel.
+Parents should also establish rules for using a cell phone in the car at an early age.

 Schools can help by including lessons on the dangers of distracted driving.
-Teachers and counselors can help dispell myths teens hear about texting and driving.
+Teachers and counselors can help dispel myths teens hear about texting and driving.